ivaandrey/portfolio/pages/gaze_estimation_project/gaze_estimation.md

 ## Gaze Direction Estimation ##

-The gaze estimation activity I lead involves managing a team focused on an **appearance-based approach**, where I oversee the research, development, optimization, and deployment of deep learning models for gaze tracking.
+The gaze estimation activity I lead involves managing a team focused on developing advanced deep learning models for gaze tracking.
+I oversee the research, development, optimization, and deployment of deep learning models for gaze tracking.
 My responsibilities include technical leadership, such as algorithm design, model training, dataset curation, and performance evaluation.
 Additionally, our team supports deployment and integration into SDKs to ensure robust and accurate gaze estimation for various applications, including **driver monitoring systems (DMS) and human-computer interaction (HCI)**.

 We develop gaze estimation models for various screen sizes, ranging from **phones and tablets to monitors as large as 55"**.
 These models demonstrate high robustness, delivering **small prediction errors up to 5% of screen size**, with an **execution time of approximately 5.5 milliseconds (180 FPS) on a CPU**.